NishantSushmakar/Data-Capstone-Challenge/README.md

 ## Overview

-This repository contains two complementary approaches for automated coral bleaching detection in underwater imagery.
-Each approach addresses different aspects of coral reef health monitoring and is maintained in its own directory with detailed documentation.
+Coral bleaching is a critical indicator of reef health, but traditional monitoring through manual surveys is time-consuming and limited in scale.
+This project provides a **two-step machine learning pipeline** for automated coral bleaching detection from underwater imagery, enabling rapid assessment of reef health across large areas.

+**Key Features:**
+- Automated coral segmentation and pixel-level classification
+- Interpretable predictions with LIME explanations
+- Carbon footprint monitoring
+- Scalable from single images to large-scale reef surveys

+---

+## 🔄 Two-Step Pipeline

-### Approach 1: Deep Learning (EfficientNet + Carbon Tracking)
+### Step 1: Semantic Segmentation with Carbon Tracking
 **📁 `EfficientNet+Carbon_tracking+Comparison/`**

 Production-ready semantic segmentation with environmental impact tracking.